johnsogg/cs1300/tests/test-1-sample-questions.md

 * What is the meaning of the following three lines that are typed into a command line interface?

     	ls
 	    pwd
     	cd ../my_favorite_place/

 * What's the common name of the program that interprets and runs Python programs?

 * If you type `python my_awesome_program.py` at the command prompt and it gives you the following error, what's the problem?

 	    ls: my_wonderful_program.py: No such file or directory

   If you knew that your program was in the directory `/home/user/code/my_wonderful_program/`, what is one way you can run the program?
-(There are more than one right answer, you only need to give one.)
+(There is more than one right answer, you only need to give one.)

 Debugging